ssulei7/ssulei7/README.md

 # Hi there 👋

 My name is Sully!
 Thanks for stopping by my GitHub profile.
-I am a DevOps Engineer with a strong focus around DevOps enablement and implementation of automation.
+I am a DevOps / Platform Engineering consultant with a strong focus around developer experience.

-## 🌱 I’m currently learning ...
-- Go
-- Ruby / Rails
-- Kubernetes
-- Rust
-- Neovim

 ## GitHub Contribution / Language Statistics